PoCInnovation/Workshops/software/03.Prisma/SETUP.md

   // ... you will write your Prisma Client queries here }
 ```
-Here we create an asyncronous function.
+Here we create an asynchronous function.
 We will code inside later.
-> if you need more informations on how async functions work, [read this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
+> if you need more information on how async functions work, [read this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)

 <br>